enviodev/docs/docs/greeter-tutorial.md

 envio dev
 ```

-The indexer will then start indexing the contract/s specified in the `config.yaml` file from the `start_block` specified.
+The indexer will then start indexing the contract's specified in the `config.yaml` file from the `start_block` specified for each network.

 ### Write to contract on Blockchain Explorer